ckyriaco/Capstone/Scripts/Documentation/Documentation for Active_Directory_ARA.md

 ## Active_Directory_ARA.py Documentation

-_The Active Directory ARA script utilizes the ADquery class to audit a variety of users, computers and groups for CMMC compliance_
+_The Active_Directory_ARA script utilizes the ADquery class to audit a variety of users, computers and groups for CMMC compliance_

-### Import ADaudit class, os, numpy and port scanner
+### Import packages
+* ADaudit class
     * Allows functions from ADaudit class to be used
+* os
     * Imported OS to gather variables from bash script
+* numpy
+* port scanner

 ### login_info method
-* Takes info from ADquery class
+* Uses ADquery class to retrieve info and audit active directory for users that have not logged on in N days.
 * Generates report based on users that have not logged in N number of days
-* Uses ADquery class to audit active directory for users that have not logged on in N days.

 ### last_set_pwd method
 * Uses ADquery to locate users that have not changed their password in N days.